-Tucked between the communities of the Fells and Wellesley Square, College Heights serves a neighborhood with easy access to some to the town’s shopping districts – Linden and Wellesley Square.
+Tucked between the communities of the Fells and Wellesley Square, College Heights serves a neighborhood with easy access to some of the town’s shopping districts – Linden and Wellesley Square.
 It was first developed in the late 19th century to accommodate students over at Wellesley College.
 The remainder of the lots in the neighborhood were only developed in the 1920s and 1930 and remains a popular option for those in the College community.
 Wellesley MBTA station is located nearby.

 The Country Club neighborhood is home to one of the most historic spots in Wellesley – Belvedere Estates.
 Country Club was mostly developed by the offspring of the revered judge and politician Josiah Abbott.
 The Abbott family left their stamp all over the neighborhood by naming the streets of the neighborhood after family members.
 Real estate in the area largely consists of Colonials, Arts & Crafts, and Victorian estates, most of which were constructed between 1890 and 1930.
 Babson College and Wellesley Country Club are just situated in the southern edge of the neighborhood.